mritunjaysharma394/vowpal-wiki/Feature-interactions.md

-Since VW v 7.10.2 number of changes was introduced in mechanism of feature interactions generation (`-q` and `--cubic`):
+Since VW v 7.10.2 number of changes were introduced in mechanism of feature interactions generation (`-q` and `--cubic`):

 * Support of interactions of arbitrary length.
 * Better hashing.